-Design is a process that needs to be closely related to social sciences.
-The design process cannot be completed at all without considering the human factor.
-The design is so powerful that it will benefit from the space being designed, directly affecting the behavior of people on that space.
-This effect makes itself feel more in public spaces.
+Any design process cannot be completed without considering human factors.
+Design activity is so powerful that it will benefit from the space being designed, and will directly affect behaviors of people on that space.
+This effect is felt more in public spaces.

-Taking account of this sociological phenomenon in design components affects the quality and success of the design very closely.
+Taking account of this sociological phenomenon of design world affects quality and success.

 2.Before starting a Project, how do you observe the behaviors, lifestyles, wishes in the region and how long does it take to do these observations?

 Before the design action begins, the socio-cultural and socioeconomic values of the people living in that area, besides the physical conditions of the designing environment, must each individually provide design input as an important criterion.
 Especially designed space, the people who will benefit from that space will accept, use it as stronger place, is also closely related to its commitment to that place.
 For this reason, in the design of space, especially in public space design, the people and the traditions, customs, cultures, past values and usage criteria of the people who will use the space and the place are important elements to be considered.

 3.When you design a place, how do you decide according to what criteria you want to affect the region and the people and how you want to influence it?